 The paper or plastic driving licence could be consigned to history as India announces that it will allow motorists to store the documents on their smart phones.
 Continue reading

 Using a few examples, here we will see how the Cloud, especially run by Microsoft Azure, is more than a simple virtualization solution (even though still a productive tool for IT Managers and professions).

 Through changing its status progressively, the Cloud is no longer just a means to an end, or simply a means.
 Another new way of looking at the Cloud, would be as a shot of innovation to the system.
 Continue reading

-This is the third of a series of blog posts discussing the five main considerations critical to successful cloud adoption by enterprises.
+This is the fifth and final post of a series of blog posts discussing the five main considerations critical to successful cloud adoption by enterprises.
 If you missed them, the previous posts are here.
+Continue reading